WordPress iFrame – How to Embed Videos and Other Content in WP

 Now head over to your website and paste the code you just copied.
 Ensure you paste with the “Text” editor tab selected if you are using the classic editor.

-If you are using Gutenberg Visual Editors, add a ‘Custom HTML’ block and paste in the code.
+If you are using Gutenberg Visual Editors, add a ‘Custom HTML’ block and paste it into the code block.

 This is the standard method for embedding videos from YouTube.

 The method for sharing content from Facebook to a website is the same for YouTube.
 First, scroll through Facebook posts till you find the one you want to embed.
-Then click on the three-dot icon.
+Then click on the three vertical dot icon.

 Next, click on Embed.